 The temperature is rising, so it’s time to switch the A/C on.
 But how exactly do you use an air conditioner?
-For most models it’s simply a model of switching it on and setting temperature.
+For most models, it’s simply a model of switching it on and setting the temperature.
 Some thermostats require you to set a temperature that’s below the ambient temperature of the house, and many smart thermostats allow you to handle everything with a few simple taps on your smartphone.

 How Long Do Different Types Of Air Conditioners Last?
 The quality of the air conditioner unit is the top indicator of how long it will last.
 That said, the average lifespan of an air conditioner is about 10-15 years.
 With regular maintenance and efficient use, most models can last even longer.
 For best results, pick a feature-rich model and pre-schedule your regular maintenance.

 First of all, examine your needs.
 If you require just a single room to be cooled, go with a simple window unit.
 If you need a room to be cooled but don’t have ready access to a window, go for a portable air conditioner or indoor unit.
 If you need an entire home to be cooled, choose between one of the main central air conditioner designs.
 Some central AC designs require full ductwork, and others like a mini-split do not.
-Installing the required ductwork into older homes is expensive, so take that into consideration.
+Installing the required ductwork into older homes is expensive, so consider that.
 If you have special installation needs, such as casement windows, you’ll have to choose a specific style of air conditioner.

 If you’ve settled on a window unit or portable AC, you need to match the size of your room with the cooling power of the unit.
 Generally speaking, a bare-bones AC features a minimum of 5,000 BTUs of cooling power, which is enough for 150 square feet.
 A 6,000 BTU AC unit ups this measurement to 250 square feet.
 When shopping for an AC, the packaging should list the BTU metric and how much cooling power this measurement provides.
 There are dozens of air conditioners out there to match your cooling needs.
 How many BTUs you need for an AC to cool a three-story home will differ from that required for cooling a mobile home.

 You don’t need to spend a ton to get a solid air conditioning unit.
 Of course, just like other appliances, the more you spend, the more features you’ll get.
 For example, you should expect to see more energy-efficient models with high SEER ratings and active temperature control at higher price points.
-The type of A/C you get also has a huge impact; window A/C units can cost between $150 and $750 dollars, while central air starts around $1000 and goes as high as $4500 or more.
+The type of A/C you get also has a huge impact; window A/C units can cost between $150 and $750, while central air starts around $1000 and goes as high as $4500 or more.

 There are some serious real-world benefits to using an energy-efficient air conditioner, such as reduced energy costs and a reduced carbon footprint.
 To ensure your AC unit meets modern efficiency standards, look for the Energy Star seal of approval and energy saver features while shopping for a new air conditioner.
 Energy Star also maintains a service that lists any air conditioner that meets the organization’s standards, all while meeting your heat transfer needs to beat the summer heat.
 You’ll also want to choose an AC unit with a good SEER rating.